Bday7593/BDay_Comp490_GithubJobsProject/README.md

     map_jobs(df)
     JobsDB.close_db(conn)
 The functions will cache the locations coordinates in a table and then use that table to create the map.
+I made automated tests to test the use of the filters.